Skip to main content

 What are the tax benefits of assurance vie?

-What is the difference between fonds euros and unités de compte?
+What is the difference between euros funds and unités de compte?

-Can I withdraw money from my assurance vie?
+Can I withdraw money from my assurance vie at any time?

 Sources

-Disclaimer: The information in this article is provided for informational purposes only and does not constitute investment advice.
-Life insurance carries risk of capital loss on unit-linked funds.
-Before any decision, consult a qualified financial advisor and carefully read the contract terms.
+Disclaimer: The information in this article is provided for informational purposes only and does not constitute financial, legal, or investment advice.
+Assurance vie contracts carry risk of capital loss on unit-linked funds.
+Before any decision, consult a qualified financial advisor and carefully read all contract terms.
+Past performance does not guarantee future results.